 Convertible virtual currency is subject to tax by the IRS

-Bitcoin is the most widely circulated digital currency or e-currency as of 2019.
+Bitcoin is the most widely circulated digital currency or e-currency as of 2023.
 It's called a convertible virtual currency because it has an equivalent value in real currency.
 The sale or exchange of a convertible virtual currency—including its use to pay for goods or services—has tax implications.
-The IRS answered some common questions about the tax treatment of virtual currency transactions in its recent IRS Revenue Ruling 2019-24 and it Frequently Asked Questions article.
+The IRS answered some common questions about the tax treatment of virtual currency transactions in its recent IRS Revenue Ruling 2019-24 and its Frequently Asked Questions article.
 Tax treatment depends on how a virtual currency is held and used.
 Below are some tips using Bitcoin as an example:

 Bitcoin used to pay for goods and services taxed as income

 If you are an employer paying with Bitcoin, you are required to report employee earnings to the IRS on W-2 forms.

 - You must convert the Bitcoin value to U.S. dollars as of the date each payment is made and keep careful records.

 - Wages paid in virtual currency are subject to withholding to the same extent as dollar wages.

 Employees are required to report their total W-2 wages in dollars, even if earned as Bitcoin.
-Self-employed individuals with Bitcoin gains or losses from sales transactions also must convert the virtual currency to dollars as of the day received, and report the figures on their tax returns.
+Self-employed individuals with Bitcoin received as income also must convert the virtual currency to dollars as of the day received, and report the figures on their tax returns.

-Bitcoins held as capital assets are taxed as property
+Bitcoin held as capital assets is taxed as property

-If Bitcoin is held as a capital asset, you must treat them as property for tax purposes.
+When you hold Bitcoin it is treated as a capital asset, and you must treat them as property for tax purposes.
 General tax principles applicable to property transactions apply.
 Like stocks or bonds, any gain or loss from the sale or exchange of the asset is treated as a capital gain or loss for tax purposes.

 Bitcoin miners are required to report receipt of the virtual currency as income

 Some people "mine" Bitcoin by using computer resources to validate Bitcoin transactions and maintain the public Bitcoin transaction ledger.